opensoars/f_/doc/README.md

   - Maintainable code
   - Testable code
 * **[Problem to solve](#problem-to-solve)**
-  - Abstract
+  - Abstract desciption of the problem
-  - In depth
+  - In depth desciption of the problem
 * **[Solution to the problem](#solution-to-the-problem)**
-  - Abstract
+  - Abstract desciption of the solution
-  - In depth
+  - In depth desciption of the solution
 * **[Application building](#application-building)**
   - Tools
     + Continuous integration